stratusadv/dandy/README.md

   <img src="./docs/images/dandy_logo_512.png" alt="Dandy AI Framework">
 </p>

-## What

-Dandy is a framework for developing programmatic intelligent bots and workflows.
-It's opinionated, magical, and designed to be incredibly pythonic.
+Dandy is an intelligence framework for developing programmatic intelligent bots and workflows.
+It's opinionated, magical, and designed to be incredibly pythonic putting the project and developers first.

-## Why

-In the pursuit of delivering incredible outcomes to our client we felt we needed a framework that could handle the demands of the future when it comes to artificial intelligence.

-## Pillars of This Project

-- Opinionated design with specific ways of building intelligence.
-- Pythonic design that had recommended patterns and idioms.

-## Getting Started

 ### Installation